India's stray dogs are being locked out by a US ban on adoptions

 "People may feel good about feeding many dogs, but if the dog population is increasing, and puppies are just dying on the street, it is not a solution," she says.
 "The way to help is to feed the dog, vaccinate it and sterilize it."

 The Animal Welfare Board of India (AWBI), set up by the Indian government as an advisory body, has undertaken animal birth control (ABC) programs to sterilize street dogs, as well as campaigns to vaccinate dogs against rabies.
-There are no official statistics on the number of dogs who have been sterilized as part of ABC, and the AWBI did not respond to requests for comment.
+There are no official statistics on the number of dogs that have been sterilized as part of ABC, and the AWBI did not respond to requests for comment.

 But Vanak says current programs don't match up to the scale of the stray dog problem in India.
 He believes a more permanent solution would be to redirect the resources invested in ABC programs to expanding animal shelters for dogs.